February 8, 2019

 - Increase fresh, cool air in the growing area

 - Water plants right when lights are turned on in the growing area

 - Add a dehumidifier to regulate humidity in the growing area

 Tips to Increase Humidity and Temperature

 It is difficult to be present for the entire life cycle of a cannabis plant.
 There are more innovative and technological methods for monitoring temperature and humidity levels.
-Contact SensoScientific to learn more about the most advanced wireless monitoring solution available using the Saas Cloud.
+Contact SensoScientific for a free trial and to learn more about the most advanced wireless monitoring solution available for cannabis temperature monitoring.